Answer-Layer / Support-Workflow Test

 Essential: $39/month monthly or $33/month on annual billing, with 2 chatbots and 2,000 message credits/month.

-Growth starts from $49.17/month in the reviewed output, from 250 billable conversations.
+Growth starts from $49.17/month when billed annually, from 250 billable conversations.

 Higher plan signal